 We engage in education, advocacy and policy work to decriminalize homelessness.

 We defend and assert housing, shelter and safety is a human right that all should have access to.

 We have, maintain or build personal relationships with our displaced friends, families, neighbors and community.

 We engage in direct action.
-We see that for curbside communities there is a thin line between survival and direct action.
+We see that for curbside communities there is a thin line between survival, the right to exist and direct action.
 We assert that curbside communities have far more to lose in a direct action than housed communities.
 We believe it is the duty of our housed folks to join our curbside brothers and sisters on the direct action frontline.

-We are funded primarily thru in-kind donations, community donations, monthly patrons, anonymous donors, and occasionally small grants.
+We are fueled primarily thru volunteers, in-kind donations, community donations, monthly patrons, anonymous donors, and occasionally small grants.

 Photo & Video Gallery

 in October 2017 after8months of advocating the City administration gave us land in East Oakland on e12 and 23rd. but the administration operated in ill faith. rather than allow us to move forward obstacle after obstacle was laid in our path. people were herded against their will on the land without any notice to us and threatened with arrest if they attempted to leave – including rival gangs and families with generation old beef.
 Folks did not choose to be on the land and were not interested in going into recovery. we had moments where we were able to build a fragile unity between the encampment of residents that at it’s largest was 100 deep.
 We spent most of the year on the land dealing with crisis after crisis, keeping people from killing each other and chasing off predators.
 We built six homes to house 11 people – senior citizens and a woman with a child, advocated for adequate sanitation services the to date have remained unmet, made sure folks on the land had food & water, and provided support as necessary for folks individual needs.